By: Niladri Choudhuri

 - Automate as much as possible

-- SRE helps in reducing the cost of failure
+- SRE help reduce the cost of failure

-- SREs have skillsets of both Dev and Ops and share “Wisdom of Production” to the development team
+- SREs have skillsets of both Dev and Ops and share “Wisdom of Production” with the development team

 What is TOIL?